Good morning, and a happy Saturday to you!

-I have a post on the Austen Authors blog today, talking about Pride and Prejudice, and Jane Austen’s story building skills.
+Today I have a post on the Austen Authors blog about the dangers of quoting Jane Austen.
+I hope you’ll join me there.

-Please join me!
-Just click on the image below to read the post!
+Just click on the image below to begin reading.

 Actually, it’s a painting titled “Flirtation,” by Raimundo de Madrazo y Garreta.
 (Click on the image to see a larger version.)
 I like this painting for many reasons (not simply because its discovery justified an afternoon I wasted on social … Continue reading